eye-division/alunward/_gallery/park-meter.md

   frontpagetitle: Title for homepage display
   homepage_description_markdown: Text used on homepage if shown
 ---
-An old fashioned parking meter, installed next to a large Pseudotsuga Menziesii (Douglas Fir) which had been parked for far too long in Nuneham Courtenay Arboretum.
+An old fashioned parking meter, installed next to a large Douglas Fir (Pseudotsuga Menziesii) which had been parked for far too long in Nuneham Courtenay Arboretum.

 In July 2009 I was part of an international project at The University of Oxford Harcourt Arboretum, Nuneham Courtenay, working with eleven other artists, some from France, Germany and Romania.